Polo Church: History

-Bell tower of San Diego de Alcala Church
+Bell tower

 The belfry or bell tower of San Diego de Alcala Church is a cultural and religious relic of the bygone Spanish era.
 A new church has since been rebuilt and renovated adjacent to the ruins, serving as an aesthetic counterpoint to the largely unchanged tower.

 Feast day

-Residents of barangays Polo and Poblacion celebrate the feast day of San Diego de Alcala on 12 November every year.
+Residents of barangays Polo and Poblacion celebrate the feast day of San Diego de Alcala on November 12 every year.
 Together with the fiesta, the town also celebrates the "Putong Polo Festival", a food festival honoring the putong Polo, a local variety of the Philippine rice cake puto.